Using Liquibase and Docker

 file, you can run:

-docker run --rm -v c:\projects\my-project\src\main\resources:/liquibase/changelog liquibase/liquibase
+docker run --rm -v c:\projects\my-project\src\main\resources:/liquibase/changelog liquibase update

---changelog-file=com/example/changelogs/root.changelog.xml update
+--changelog-file=com/example/changelogs/root.changelog.xml

 Configuration files